UNC-optics/Social-Interaction-Chamber/README.md

 13. Plug in a USB-A to USB-C cable into the Seeeduino XIAO and a computer with Arduino IDE software (Version: 2.3.2).
 Install the Seeeduino library and drivers via the board manager (https://wiki.seeedstudio.com/Seeed_Arduino_Boards/).

-14. Open the “Programming_Code_ Social_Interaction_Chamber.ino” code provided in the GitHub using the Arduino IDE software.
+14. Open the “Microcontroller Programming Code/Programming_Code_Social_Interaction_Chamber.ino" file using the Arduino IDE software.
 Connect to the Seeeduino XIAO port and allow the device to sit freely without obstructions.
 Upload the programming code to the board.

 15. Open the serial monitor in the Arduino software.
 Obstruct the beam path with a solid object and ensure that Inside “I”, Outside “O”, and Near “N” outputs appear in the serial monitor along with binary data indicating beam break status (0 - no break, 1 - beam broken).
 Upon functionality confirmation, unplug the device.